||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

 * * *

 Dusk fell upon Londinium.
-One by one, imitation torches sprang into life on each street corner, the cold electric glow of their holographic flames corralling the lengthening shadows upon the snow-bound roads.
+One by one, imitation torches sprang into life on street corners, the cold electric glow of their holographic flames corralling the lengthening shadows upon the snow-bound roads.
 The flurry of activity continued as backstage workers hurried to complete the finishing touches for tomorrow's show.
-Mobile camera crews were down by the riverside taverns, hoping to catch the heated bickering that inevitably erupted when the more arrogant contestants got carried away by their own self-importance.
+Mobile camera crews were down by the riverside taverns, hoping to catch the heated bickering that inevitably erupted when drunk and arrogant contestants got carried away by their own self-importance.
 Those recently arrived from Earth would not yet be used to the lower gravity on Avalon and viewers found the resulting clumsy street fights hilarious to watch.

-Within the city walls at Cheapside stood the mock ruins of the Temple of Mithras, derided by archaeologists and historians alike as being nothing like a genuine Roman basilica.
-Several months ago, a delegation from the alien-worshipping Dhusarian Church of Yuanshi arrived unannounced in Londinium, moved into the building and much to the annoyance of everyone dedicated it to their beloved alien greys.
+Within the city walls at Cheapside stood the mock ruins of the Temple of Mithras, derided by archaeologists and historians alike as looking more like a Greek temple than a genuine Roman mithraeum.
+Several months ago, a delegation from the alien-worshipping Dhusarian Church of Yuanshi had arrived unannounced in Londinium, moved into the building and much to the annoyance of everyone dedicated it to their beloved alien greys.
 Broadcast crews had several times removed religious posters and graffiti from the temple walls both inside and out, before finally coming to an arrangement with the stubborn occupiers that as long as the worshippers kept their activities to themselves they would make sure it was only cameras that did the shooting.

 "I'm sure you play the hideous lunatic on purpose," she complained.
 "Who did you work for back in Lanka, my dear Jizo?
 Doctor Frankenstein?"